 Nova Scotia travel writing, photography, film.
 International traveler.
-Member: Tourism Industry Association of Nova Scotia TIANS
+Member: Tourism Industry Association of Nova Scotia TIANS, Travel Media Association of Canada TMAC

 A Visit to Steinhart Distillery